niranman/Water-Balance-Raster-Based/README.md

 # Water Balance Raster Based

+The water balance is run on a area of interest.
+The Grains Research & Development Corporation funded this work in a project called SoilWaterNow: Soil water nowcasting for the grains industry.
+Grant ID: UOS2001-002RTX.

 The water balance model relies on three primary inputs: daily evapotranspiration, rainfall, and bucket size.

 1. Obtain 8-day MODIS evapotranspiration (ET) for free from [USGS website](https://e4ftl01.cr.usgs.gov/MOLT/MOD16A2.061) or directly from Google Earth Engine (GEE).